 The Greek islands offer ideal conditions for those like active holidays.
 With various water sport opportunities available, everyone can find a program to have fun at the beach.

-Boating: The Greek waters are worldwide famous for its boating culture.
+The Greek waters are worldwide famous for its boating culture.
 There are numerous trips available at all location from half day speedboat trips through sunset cruises to sailing holidays.
 If you have a right license, you can rent a private boat too.

-Snorkeling: a Greece vacation couldn’t be complete without exploring the beautiful underwater world and snorkeling is the easiest and cheapest way to do it.
+A Greece vacation couldn’t be complete without exploring the beautiful underwater world and snorkeling is the easiest and cheapest way to do it.
 Grab a mask, put on your fins and let the underwater adventure begin!
 Observe various fish species, crabs and critters.
 If you are lucky, you might see a turtle too!

-Scuba diving: should you prefer submerging yourself with a tank on your back, the Greek waters feature top places for divers as well.
+Should you prefer submerging yourself with a tank on your back, the Greek waters feature top places for divers as well.
 Do you enjoy exploring wrecks and caves?
 Then you will love diving in Greece!

-Jet skiing: adventure seekers find various beach activities in Greece that pump up the adrenaline level like jet skiing.
+Adventure seekers find various beach activities in Greece that pump up the adrenaline level like jet skiing.
 The best jet ski centers you find in Greek islands that are popular by solo travelers and young couple, but some smaller islands might offer this service too.

-Kayaking: an easy-to-lean fun activity for young and old.
+An easy-to-lean fun activity for young and old.
 Kayaking is the best way to explore hidden coves and secret beaches in Greece, so perfect for those prefer staying away from the crowd.

-Rock climbing: Most Greek beaches have cliffs surrounding them offering ideal conditions for rock climbing.
+Most Greek beaches have cliffs surrounding them offering ideal conditions for rock climbing.
 No matter you are beginner or experienced, there are places for all type of climbers to explore throughout the country.

-Horse riding: it is one of the best beach activities you can organize if you want to impress your partner with a romantic program or organize a fun afternoon outing that the whole family can enjoy.
+It is one of the best beach activities you can organize if you want to impress your partner with a romantic program or organize a fun afternoon outing that the whole family can enjoy.
 Horse riding centers across the country offering courses and tours too.

-Parasailing: the Greek beaches are beautiful from every angle, but I’m sure you will fall in love with the landscape if you get the chance to witness as birds see it.
+The Greek beaches are beautiful from every angle, but I’m sure you will fall in love with the landscape if you get the chance to witness as birds see it.
 Parasailing over the incredibly blue lagoons will sure take your Greece beach vacation to the next level.

-Best time for a Greece beach vacation
+Best time for Greece beach vacation

 For the best weather conditions and warm sea water, the best time for a Greek vacation is between late May and mid-October.
 The summer months are always busy, so consider arriving before the school holiday starts or else, in the beginning of autumn.
 Like this, you can avoid the crowd and enjoy the Greek beaches as their best.